comoc/UnityAbletonLinkKit/README.md

 ## Creating a Unity application

-Create a new Unity project.
+- Create a new Unity project.

-Copy the `Plugins` folder into the `Assets` folder of the Unity project.
+- Copy the `Plugins` folder into the `Assets` folder of the Unity project.

-Download a `LinkLit.zip` file from [here](https://github.com/Ableton/LinkKit/releases).
+- Download a `LinkLit.zip` file from its [Release page](https://github.com/Ableton/LinkKit/releases).

-Extract the `LinkLit.zip` into the `Assets/Plugins/iOS` folder.
+- Extract the `LinkLit.zip` into the `Assets/Plugins/iOS` folder.

-Remove the `Assets/Plugins/iOS/LinkKit/examples` folder.
+- Remove the `Assets/Plugins/iOS/LinkKit/examples` folder.

-Where `AbletonLink.cs` is a wrapper script for `UnityAbletonLinkKit` plugin.

 - Write some script to use this plugin.

   For example,

 ```Example.cs